apache/stanbol/README.md

 by pressing `Shift+Ctrl+F`.

-## Debugging a Stanbol instance from Eclipse
+## Debugging an Apache Stanbol instance from Eclipse

 To debug a locally running Apache Stanbol instance from eclipse, run the Apache Stanbol launcher with::